b-insh/If-You-Build-It/README.md

 There are two ways to take advantage of If You Build It's functionality in your own projects.

-1. Download `dist/if_you_build_it.js` and include it in your program.
+1. Git clone this repo and include `dist/if_you_build_it.js` as a script in your program.
-2. Download the `src` folder and use webpack to compile the files.
+2. Git clone this repo and include the  `src` folder in your program.
+Use webpack to compile the files.

 ## API